 Under exceptionally good viewing conditions with no light pollution, the Triangulum Galaxy can be seen with the naked eye.
 It is one of the most distant permanent objects that can be viewed without the aid of a telescope.
 Being a diffuse object, its visibility is strongly affected by small amounts of light pollution.
 It ranges from easily visible by direct vision in dark skies to a difficult averted vision object in rural or suburban skies.

 To Find M33, you will need clear, dark skies.
 Although nominally visible to the naked eye, it is actually near transparent and can be difficult to see with binoculars or even a telescope.
-Look in autumn skies for the constellation Andromeda and its bright central star, Mirach.
-The Triangulum Galaxy is approximately equidistant East of Mirach as the Andromeda Galaxy is West of Mirach.
-See diagram below.
+In South Dakota, look in autumn skies for the constellation Andromeda (extending from Northeast to Southwest) and its bright central star, Mirach, in the Northern sky, almost directly overhead.
+The Triangulum Galaxy is approximately equidistant Southeast of Mirach as the Andromeda Galaxy is Northwest of Mirach.
+See diagram below (taken from the EarthSky website).
 Find the Andromeda Galaxy first.
-Doing so will inform you approximately how far East to look for the Triangulum Galaxy.
-See the diagram below (taken from the EarthSky website).
+Doing so will inform you approximately how far from Mirach to look for the Triangulum Galaxy.

 My image of M33 is a composite image and includes 105 six-minute exposures obtained between the 24th of October and the 15th of November using a Luminance (clear) filter and Red, Green, and Blue color filters.
 Subframes have been “stacked” color-by-color and processed using Pleiades PixInsight software to produce a final image.
 This image is intended to be a true color image.

 · : 18 x 6 minutes (1.8 hours);